d3rpp/tgs-crew-creator-db/README.md

 	- [Windows](#windows)
 - [About](#about)

-#Re quirements
+#Requirements
 to run this, you require

 - MySQL Server on port 3306 (this is the default)
-  - This includes the server AND the shell client as the config script uses the shell client in order to reset the DB
+  - This includes the server AND C++ bindings (which're installed by default)
 - NodeJS
 - npm (comes with NodeJS)
-- an internet connection
+- an internet connection (because this thing as a *few* dependencies)

 <br /><br /><br />